 Revealed Priorities is a blog about the gap between what we say we value and what our actions reveal we actually prioritise.

-The name comes from “revealed preferences” in economics - the idea that you can infer what people actually want by observing their choices, not their stated preferences.
 I prefer “revealed priorities” because it’s more optimistic and agentic.
-There’s often a gap between what you’re currently prioritising and what you actually want to prioritise.
+Your behaviour reveals what you’re currently prioritising, not what you’re capable of prioritising or what you ultimately want.
+There’s often a gap between those two things.
 That gap can be closed - by removing friction, changing environments, or (sometimes) with pharmacological help.
-The goal isn’t fatalistic acceptance of your current behaviour.
+The goal isn’t fatalistic acceptance.
 It’s honest assessment as the starting point for change.

 What I Write About